barchiso/Python_Pro/Django_demo_app/README.md

 Additional task (optional):
 If your project has a related model (via ForeignKey or ManyToMany), add it as a tab (inline) in the main model edit form.
 Implement a column in the list that shows the number of related objects or other aggregated information.

+# HW-9.
+Django mixins
+You need to create a mixins.py file in the project and write 10 mixins.
+At least 3 of them are noteworthy for the luff from your application